A historic bed and breakfast in the heart of Shelburne, Nova Scotia

 All of our breakfasts are gluten free or have a gluten free option.
 We are happy to accommodate any other dietary restrictions and preferences on request.

-Daily options include The Cooper’s Breakfast (eggs, choice of meat, potatoes and toast), yogurt and granola, and a rotating special.
+Daily options include yogurt and granola, and a rotating chef’s selection.

 “The best breakfast!
-You actually have 3 different choices.
-I suggest eggs over easy with toast, jam, potatoes, bacon and a perfect cup of coffee.
 If you’re driving the south coast of Nova Scotia don’t miss the opportunity to stay at The Coopers Inn - in the quirky, quaint, harbor side village of Shelburne.
 You won’t be disappointed.”

 — Janette, TripAdvisor Review